 Pursuant to Federal Law on combating terrorist offences, the UAE Government maintains a list of designated terrorist organisations and groups.
 The UAE Government regularly updates this list and issues notifications to the effect.
 These notifications are adopted by the DFSA following which the DFSA issues SEO letters to all DIFC firms on the said notifications, laying down the procedures to be followed and reports to be submitted by the firms in order to comply with the UAE Government notifications.
+Additionally, the DFSA, pursuant to relevant provisions of the Regulatory Law 2004 (as amended) on 'Anti-Money Laundering Compliance', issues regular notifications on the announcements made by the United Nations (UN) Security Council Sanctions Committee.

-The requirement and obligations contained in the AML Module include Governing Body & senior management's responsibilities, anti-money laundering policies and procedures, rules regarding Money Laundering Reporting Officer ("MLRO"), risk based assessment and customer due diligence, suspicious activity reports, AML training and awareness, sanctions and other international obligations.
+The requirement and obligations contained in the AML Module include Governing Body & senior management's responsibilities, anti-money laundering policies and procedures, rules regarding Money Laundering Reporting Officer ("MLRO"), risk-based assessment and customer due diligence, suspicious activity reports, AML training and awareness, sanctions and other international obligations.

-- Conduct of Business Module ("COB") Regulates the conduct of business including the conduct of insurance and reinsurance business in or from the DIFC. - General Module ("GEN") Prescribes the financial services which may be carried on by the Authorised Firms or regulated entities in the DIFC; sets out the fundamental regulatory obligations of the Authorised Firms while carrying out the financial services activities in the DIFC. - Prudential Insurance Business Module ("PIN") Sets out the prudential requirements applicable to insurers providing financial services in or from the DIFC and all insurers are governed by the PIN Module. - Sourcebook Modules Provide all appropriate forms and notices which must be submitted to DFSA and consist of a Code of Market Conduct, Prudential Returns Module and Regulatory Policies and Process Sourcebook.
+- Conduct of Business Module ("COB") Regulates the conduct of business including the conduct of insurance and reinsurance business in or from the DIFC. - General Module ("GEN") Prescribes the financial services which may be carried on by the Authorised Firms or regulated entities in the DIFC; sets out the fundamental regulatory obligations of the Authorised Firms while carrying out the financial services activities in the DIFC.
+The GEN Module was updated during the year introducing the requirement of